RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-08/creating-shopping-cart.md

-# Adding Validations and Processes to the Shopping Cart Page
+# Create Application Page Controls

 ## Introduction

-In this lab, you will create a new page to review the items added to the Shopping Cart.
+In this lab, you create new Page Items and Buttons in the Shopping Cart and Add to Cart pages.

 Once you have finished the workshop and updated all the products as described in the steps, your page will look like the following image:
 ![](./images/creating-sc.png " ")